CICE-Consortium/About-Us/CodeOfConduct.md

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+Users of this website and the CICE Consortium repositories are subject to and bound by the Contributor Covenant Code of Conduct, and persons so using these materials agree to abide by its terms.

 ## Our Responsibilities